chess3official/chess3-whitepaper/nft-collection/chessalienz-pawnz.md

 ---

 **Ready to join the CHESS3 dimension?
-Mint your Chessalienz: Pawnz and become a founding member of the r3volution.**
+Mint your Chessalienz: Pawnz on Magic Eden and become a founding member of the r3volution.**